Denton, Oxfordshire

-Denton is a hamlet in the civil parish of Cuddesdon and Denton in Oxfordshire, England.
+Denton is a hamlet in the civil parish of Cuddesdon and Denton, in the South Oxfordshire district of Oxfordshire, England.

 Denton's toponym is derived from the Old English den-tun meaning "valley farmstead".
 Denton is in a fold of the landscape, between the two hills on which Cuddesdon and Garsington stand.
-Denton is an ancient manor and had its own civil parish, but it was merged with neighbouring Cuddesdon in the 20th century.
+Denton was anciently a manor, which was owned by Abingdon Abbey from 956 until the abbey's dissolution in 1538, after which the ownership fragmented.